Search by Keyword

 (John Lennon - Paul McCartney)

-Before the soundtrack to "A Hard Day's Night" burst on the scene, Paul's songwriting was mostly confied to writing "eyeball to eyeball" (as Lennon would call it) with John in collaborative efforts.
+Before the soundtrack LP for their movie "A Hard Day's Night" burst onto the scene, McCartney's compositions were mostly confied to writing "eyeball to eyeball" (as Lennon would call it) with John in collaborative efforts.
 When he did faction off to write by himself, the songs would usually be rockers, such as "I Saw Her Standing There" and "Can't Buy Me Love."
-His reputation as a 'balladeer' began with the inclusion of "And I Love Her" on the movie soundtrack album.
-This soft, acoustic sentimental love song stuck out like a sore thumb and made everyone take notice of what this long-haired British rock group was capable of.
+His reputation as a "balladeer" started off with the inclusion of "And I Love Her" on the movie soundtrack album.
+This soft, acoustic sentimental love song proceeded to stick out like a sore thumb, making everyone take notice of what this long-haired British rock group was capable of.

-Since the movie "A Hard Day's Night" helped to individualize the characteristics of each Beatle in everyone's mind ("the cute one," "the witty one," "the quiet one" etc.), the fans were quick to judge Paul as the "melodic, soft one" of the group.
-While history has shown this characterization to be false, evidenced numerous times throughout The Beatles' career (Paul's "Helter Skelter" being the most obvious example), the fact still remains that McCartney was a true master of the "ballad."
+Since the movie "A Hard Day's Night" individualized the characteristics of each Beatle in the viewer's minds ("the cute one," "the witty one," "the quiet one" etc.), fans were prone to easily identify Paul as the "melodic, soft one" of the band.
+While history has shown this characterization to be inaccurate, evidenced numerous times throughout their career (McCartney's "Helter Skelter" being an obvious example), the fact still remains that Paul was very much a true master of the "ballad."

 Songwriting History

-Although the romantic relationship between McCartney and actress Jane Asher didn’t end up in nuptials as the rumor mill would have had us believe throughout the sixties, their relationship did spawn a good many songs in the Lennon / McCartney catalog.
+Although the romantic relationship between Paul and actress Jane Asher didn’t end up in nuptials as the rumor mill would have had us believe throughout the '60s, their relationship did spawn a good many songs in the Lennon / McCartney catalog.
 The first of such songs was “And I Love Her,” which was written about ten months after they had met.

-The BBC magazine “Radio Times” sent 17 year old Jane Asher as their “best-known teenage girl” to the Beatles' April 18th, 1963 performance at London’s Royal Albert Hall which was being recorded for BBC radio.
-Jane was very popular in Britain at the time due to her appearance in many plays, films and television appearances, such as being a regular on the pop music TV show “Juke Box Jury.”
+The BBC magazine “Radio Times” dispatched 17 year old Jane Asher as their “best-known teenage girl” to report on the group's April 18th, 1963 concert at the Royal Albert Hall which was being recorded for BBC radio.
+Jane Asher was very popular in Britain at the time due to her appearance in many plays, films and television shows, such as being a regular on the pop music TV program “Juke Box Jury.”
 When the Radio Times article was released on May 2nd, 1963, it featured a posed picture of Jane Asher screaming in excitement for The Beatles, her quote being, "Now, these I could scream for."
 She met the group for an interview backstage after the performance and then ended up with them at the Royal Court Hotel in Chelsea afterward.
 "I remember we were all surprised by her red hair, because we'd only ever seen her in black and white before," Paul explains in his 2021 book "The Lyrics."
 All four Beatles tried to impress this young actress who they recognized from “Juke Box Jury,” but she ended up with Paul in the end.

 "And I Love Her" was written in the basement music room at Jane Asher's parents home at 57 Wimpole St. in London.
-Paul had moved in with the Ashers in November of 1963 upon Jane's parents request.
-"This gesture was in the long tradition of giving a garret room to a starving artist," Paul relates in his book "The Lyrics," "so I had a little room up at the top, next to Jane's brother Peter's room."
-Paul frequently met with John in the Asher home to write songs, although this one was apparently written by McCartney alone, at least initially.
+Paul had moved in with the Ashers sometime during November of 1963 upon Jane Asher's parents request.
+"This gesture was in the long tradition of giving a garret room to a starving artist," Paul relates in his book "The Lyrics," "so I had a little room up at the top right next to Jane's brother Peter (Asher)'s room."
+Paul frequently met with John in the Asher home to compose songs, although "And I Love Her" was apparently written by McCartney alone, at least initially.
 "I wrote this on my own," McCartney stated, "I can actually see Margaret Asher's upstairs drawing room.
 I remember playing it there."

-The song was written in February of 1964 during either their two days at home between their Paris and America trips (February 5th through 7th), or after their return trip home from conquering the US (February 22nd through 25th).
+The song was composed in February of 1964 during either the group's two days at home between their Paris and America trips (February 5th through 7th), or after their return trip home from conquering the US (February 22nd through 25th).
 These were the only dates that Paul could have been at the Ashers' home in London during February.

 Paul purges his memory to clarify the matter.
 "I'm not sure if John worked on that at all...The middle eight is mine.
 I would say that John probably helped with the middle-eight, but he can't say 'It's mine.'
 I wrote this on my own."

-Dick James continues: "I think it was John who shouted, 'OK, let's have a tea break' and John and Paul went to the piano and, while Mal Evans was getting tea and some sandwiches, the boys worked at the piano.
-Within half an hour they wrote, there before our very eyes, a very constructive middle to a very commercial song.
-Although we know it isn't long, it's only a four-bar middle, nevertheless it was just the right ingredient to break up the over-repetitive effect of the original melody."
+Dick James continues: "I think it was John who shouted, 'OK, let's have a tea break' and John and Paul went to the piano and, while Mal Evans was getting them some tea and sandwiches, the boys worked at the piano.
+Within half an hour they composed, right there before our very eyes, a very constructive middle (bridge) for a very commercial song.
+Although we know it wasn't long, it's only a four-bar middle, nevertheless it was the right ingredient to break up the over-repetitive effect of the original melody."

-Nonetheless, Paul remains quite proud of this song.
+McCartney remained quite proud of "And I Love Her" through the years.
 "Having the title start in mid-sentence, I thought that was clever...it was a nice tune, that one.
 I still like it...Listening to it so many years later, I do think it's a nice melody.
 It starts with F-sharp minor, not with the root chord of E Major, and you gradually work your way back.
 When I'd finished it, I felt, almost immediately, proud of it.
 I thought, 'This is a good 'un.'"

 Recording History

-Two takes of “And I Love Her” were attempted on this day, only one of which made it through to the end.
-The song was much different from what we’ve come to know, being that they envisioned it in their usual guitar/ bass/ drums format. although considered finished at that time, it did not contain the bridge, only verses and a guitar solo section before the last verse.
-It didn’t even have a suitable ending worked out at this point.
+Two takes of “And I Love Her” were attempted on this day, only one of which made it through to completion.
+The song was much different from what we’ve come to know, being that they envisioned it in their usual guitar/ bass/ drums format.
+Although considering it finished at that time, it did not contain the bridge, only verses and a guitar solo section before the last verse.
+They didn't even have a suitable ending worked out at this point.

-That next day, February 26th, saw The Beatles back in EMI Studio Two from 2:30 to 5:30 pm to work on the two songs left over from the previous day.
-“I Should Have Known Better” did get completed, but “And I Love Her” still wasn’t good enough.
-They recorded another 17 takes, "take three" through "take 19," which saw the song evolving into what became the final arrangement.
-Midway through the sessions, Ringo switched to playing bongos instead of drums.
-It was apparently during this session that John and Paul wrote the bridge (as related above in the quote from Dick James), which added a new dynamic to the arrangement and took the song’s length to over two minutes for the first time.
+That next day, February 26th, witnessed The Beatles back in EMI Studio Two from 2:30 to 5:30 pm to work on the two songs left over from the previous session.
+“I Should Have Known Better” got completed, but “And I Love Her” still wasn’t good enough.
+They recorded another 17 takes, "take three" through "take 19," which saw the song evolving into what later became the final arrangement.
+Midway through this session, Ringo switched to playing bongos instead of his drums.
+It was during this recording session, apparently, that John and Paul wrote the bridge (as related above in the quote from Dick James), which added a new dynamic to the arrangement and took the song’s length to over two minutes for the first time.

-Their struggles on this day solidified the shape the song would eventually take, but they still weren’t happy with it.
-When engineer Norman Smith announced “Take 14,” Paul quipped “Ha, take 50!” indicating the frustration they were experiencing.
+The group's struggles on this day solidified the shape the song would eventually take, but they still weren’t satisfied with it.
+When engineer Norman Smith announced “Take 14,” Paul quipped “Ha, take 50!” indicating the frustration they all were experiencing.
 Once again, they decided to leave it for the next day.

 “We’d go in the studio, ten in the morning, and this was the first time George and Ringo had heard any of the songs.
 This is how good they were.
-So John and I would go, ‘It goes like this’… and they’d go, ‘um, hum.’
-George would cop the chords…not writing them down, it’s just like ‘yeah, right…I can see what you’re doing, ‘cause I’m one of you, you know, I didn’t write it but I see what you did.’
+So John and I would go, ‘It goes like this...’ and they’d go, ‘uh, huh’ and George would cop the chords but not writing them down.
+It’s just like ‘yeah, right…I can see what you’re doing, ‘cause I’m one of you, you know, I didn’t write it but I see what you did.’
 And Ringo would just stand around with his sticks and just ‘tick-a-tic-tic,’ do a little thing.”

-"And I was just thinking actually about my song, ‘And I Love Her.’
+"And I was recently thinking actually about my song, ‘And I Love Her.’
 ‘I give her all my love,’ I had that.
 But then George comes in with, 'doo-doo-doo-doo.'
 Now you think about that – THAT’s the song!
-But you know, he made that up on the session, ‘cause he nicked the chords and we just said, ‘it needs a riff.’
+But you know, he made that up on this session, ‘cause he nicked the chords and we just said, ‘it needs a riff.’
 I didn’t write that!"
-In his book "The Lyrics," Paul adds: "We were about to record it, and (George Martin) said, 'I think it would be good with an introduction.'
+In his 2021 book set "The Lyrics," Paul remembers: "We were about to record it, and (George Martin) said, 'I think it would be good with an introduction.'
 And I swear, right there and then, George Harrison went, 'Well how about this?' and he played the opening riff, which is such a hook; the song is nothing without it.
-We were working very fast and spontaneously coming up with ideas...In the case of this song, the two Georges - George Harrison with the intro and then George Martin on the key change into the solo - gave it a bit more musical strength.
+We were working very fast and spontaneously coming up with ideas...In the case of this song, the two Georges - George Harrison with the intro and then George Martin on the key change into the solo - gave it a little more musical strength.
 We were saying to people, 'We're a little bit more musical than the average bear.'
-And then, of course, the song - which is now in F major, or arguably D minor - eventually finishes on that bright D major chord, a lovely, pleasing resolution.
+And then, of course, this song, which is now in (the key of) F major, or arguably D minor, eventually finishes on that bright D major chord, a lovely, pleasing resolution.
 So, I was very proud of that.”

 With the song’s signature riff in place, only two takes were needed during the first session booked for this day (10 am to 1 pm) to finish it off, this time with a completely acoustic arrangement.
-George skillfully played his parts on his Jose Ramirez acoustic guitar (as he used on his excellent solo in “Till There Was You” the year prior) while Ringo remained on bongos.
-The second take of this day ("take 21") was deemed the best, which then required a couple overdubs; one to double-track Paul’s vocals and the other for the claves (percussive wooden sticks) overdub, which presumably was played by Ringo although some claim George may have played them.
+Harrison skillfully played his parts on his Jose Ramirez acoustic guitar (as he used on his excellent solo in “Till There Was You” the year prior) while Ringo remained on bongos.
+The second take at this session ("take 21") was deemed the best, which then required two overdubs; the first to double-track Paul’s vocals and the second for the claves (percussive wooden sticks) overdub, which presumably was played by Ringo although some claim George may have played them.
 By approximately 11 am, this three day project was finally completed.

 The mono mix of the song was made on March 3rd, 1964 in the control room of EMI Studio One by producer George Martin and engineers Norman Smith and A.B.
 Lincoln.
-As well as being used for the mono releases of the song America, it was shipped to United Artists Pictures for use during the making of their movie “A Hard Day’s Night.”
-The EMI staff took care to use Paul’s double-tracked vocals only in strategic places, which in this case was only when he sang the title of the song and during the bridge.
+As well as being used for the mono releases of the song in the US, it was shipped to United Artists Pictures for use during the making of their movie “A Hard Day’s Night.”
+The EMI staff took care to utilize McCartney’s double-tracked vocals only in strategic places, which in this case was only when he sang the title of the song and during the bridge.

-Work was also done on the song on June 9th, 1964 in the control room of EMI Studio Three.
-Mono tape copies were made of all the movie soundtrack songs to distribute to both American record labels that would be releasing these songs, namely Capitol Records and United Artists Records.
-This was done by George Martin, Norman Smith and 2nd engineer Ken Scott.
+Work was also done on the song on June 9th, 1964 in the EMI Studio Three control room.
+Mono tape copies were created of all the movie soundtrack songs to distribute to both American record labels that would be releasing the songs, these being Capitol Records and United Artists Records.
+This all was done by George Martin and engineers Norman Smith and Ken Scott.

-June 22nd, 1964 saw a marathon mixing session for the “A Hard Day’s Night” album, creating all the stereo mixes of the songs as well as many mono mixes not done yet.
-Two mixes of “And I Love Her” were made on this day; a mono mix for the British album and a stereo mix for general release everywhere, both of these featuring Paul's vocals double tracked throughout except for the lines “bright are the stars that shine, dark is the sky” in the third verse, where apparently Paul didn’t double-track his vocals.
+June 22nd, 1964 witnessed a marathon mixing session for the “A Hard Day’s Night” album, creating all the stereo mixes of the songs as well as many mono mixes not done yet.
+Two mixes of “And I Love Her” were made on this day; a mono mix for the British album and a stereo mix for general release everywhere, both of these having McCartney's vocals double tracked throughout except for the lines “bright are the stars that shine, dark is the sky” in the third verse, where he apparently didn’t double-track his vocals.
 This mixing session was attended only by George Martin, Norman Smith and 2nd engineer Geoff Emerick.

-A note should be made concerning some controversy regarding the German version of the album “ Something New ” that contains a stereo version of the song with six guitar riffs at the end instead of four as contained in all other releases of the song.
-No other stereo mix was made, so therefore an editing job must have been done for some unknown reason to artificially extend the song for this release.
-The guitar does appear a little softer on the left channel, but the centered vocals are a little more to the right of the mix, which indicates that the balance was off a little and not that there was a different mix sent to Germany.
+A note should be made concerning a bit of controversy regarding the German version of the album “ Something New ” that contains a stereo version of the song with six guitar riffs at the end instead of four as contained in all other releases of this song.
+No other stereo mix had been made, so therefore an editing job must have been done for some unknown reason to artificially extend the song for this release.
+The guitar playing does appear a little softer on the left channel, but the centered vocals are a little more to the right of the mix, which indicates that the balance was off a little and not that there was a different mix sent to Germany.
 This version did get released in the US on the 1980 album "Rarities."

 The Beatles made one more recording of "And I Love Her," this being made specifically for BBC radio.
 They recorded the song on July 14th, 1964 in Studios B7/S2 of Broadcasting House in London between 7 and 11 pm for a new radio show entitled "Top Gear," which was produced by Bernie Andrews and broadcast on July 16th between 10 and 11:55 pm.

-Sometime in 2023, Giles Martin was given the task of creating a "demix remix" of "And I Love Her" for inclusion as a new track on the 50th Anniversary edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album").
-With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
-Since Peter Jackson chose the original stereo mix of "And I Love Her" to apply AI, Paul's double-tracked vocals appear throughout in this new mix.
-The seperation of John's rhythm guitar in the left channel and George's lead guitar in the right channel makes this arguably the best stereo mix of the song.
+Sometime during 2023, Giles Martin was given the task of creating a "demix remix" of "And I Love Her" for inclusion as a new track on the new 50th Anniversary edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album").
+With Peter Jackson's AI technology at his disposal, Giles Martin was able to use this "new machine-learning techology" so that "individual elements that were put to tape and were therefore impossible to separate" could now be "untangled, allowing Giles (Martin) to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
+Since Peter Jackson then chose the original stereo mix of "And I Love Her" to apply AI, Paul's double-tracked vocals appear throughout in this new mix.
+The seperation of Lennon's rhythm guitar in the left channel and George's lead guitar in the right channel makes this arguably the best stereo mix of the song.

-Not to be forgotten is Paul McCartney's live recording of "And I Love Her" that occurred on January 25th, 1991, this rendition being performed during his MTV Unplugged show, which was released on his “Unplugged (The Official Bootleg)” album.
+Not to be forgotten here is Paul McCartney's live recording of "And I Love Her" on January 25th, 1991, this being performed during his MTV Unplugged episode and later released on his “Unplugged (The Official Bootleg)” album.

 Song Structure and Style

-"And I Love Her" appears to fall into the standard Beatle structure of verses and bridges, which is quite usual for this early time period in their songwriting career.
-But as we've seen through examination of their catalog, idiosyncrasies rule the day.
-One difference here is that the bridge only appears once whereas, when we expect it to appear again after a third verse, a guitar solo emerges in a raised key.
-Nonetheless, we have here a 'verse/ verse/ bridge/ verse' (or aaba) format with an instrumental section and a final verse added in.
+"And I Love Her" appears to fall into the usual Beatle structure of verses and bridges, which was common for this early time period in their songwriting career.
+But as we've seen by examining their catalog, idiosyncrasies rule the day.
+One difference here is that the bridge only appears once whereas, when we expect it again after a third verse, a guitar solo is heard but in a raised key.
+So we witness here a 'verse/ verse/ bridge/ verse' (or aaba) format with an instrumental section and a closing verse added in.

-We start out, though, with a four measure introduction that nicely premiers the sparse acoustic arrangement of the song.
-Harrison's gentle Jose Rameriz Spanish Guitar runs segue appropriately into the first ten-measure verse which, as does the rest of the song, emphasizes the intimate solo vocal performance of McCartney.
-A second verse then appears which mimics the first in structure and instrumentation except for George's delicate arpeggio that adds a degree of elegance to the proceedings.
-Since the first verse ends with the simple phrase "I love her," this second verse is the first time we hear the title of the song "And I love her."
+We start out, however, with a four measure introduction that nicely premiers the sparse acoustic arrangement of the song.
+Harrison's gentle Jose Rameriz Spanish Guitar runs segue appropriately into the first ten-measure verse which, as does the rest of the song, accentuates the very intimate solo vocal performance of McCartney.
+The second verse follows which mimics the first in structure and instrumentation except for George's delicate arpeggio that adds a degree of elegance to the arrangement.
+Because the first verse concludes with the simple phrase "I love her," this second verse is the first time we hear the title of the song "And I love her."

-The simple eight-measure bridge (which Dick James mistakenly referred to as a "four-bar middle") now appears for the only time in the song, which adds a beautiful variance to break up what could have become monotony, as witnessed in the earlier "Anthology 1" version taped two days before.
+The eight-measure bridge (that Dick James called a "four-bar middle") now appears for the only time in the song, adding a beautiful variance that breaks up what would have become monotony, as witnessed in the earlier "Anthology 1" version taped two days before.
 Harrison adds even more variance by accentuating the one-beat of each measure with a Spanish-like strum on his guitar before transitioning the bridge into a third verse with his signature guitar run.

-After a third identically structured verse, which features the same delicate guitar arpeggio from the second verse (although starting from the second measure to allow George to finish the introductory guitar run), the song takes a half-key shift upward for the guitar solo.
-This section is played to the chord structure of the verse right down to the actual melody line being performed exquisitely on acoustic guitar.
+After a third identically structured verse, which features the same delicate guitar arpeggio from the second verse (although beginning from the second measure to allow George to finish the introductory guitar run), the song takes a half-key shift upward for the guitar solo.
+This section is performed to the chord structure of the verse right down to the actual melody line played exquisitely on acoustic guitar.

-After a repeat of the final verse, which is identical except for the raised key, we now see the reappearance of the introduction to complete the cycle.
+After a repeat of the final verse, which is identical except for the raised key, we now see the reappearance of the introduction, thus completing the cycle.
 This conclusion extends the concept of the introduction from four measures to six measures, ending with a Baroque-sounding twist; a resolve in a major key.
 This solidifies the question as to whether the song as a whole is in a major or minor key.
-Since all of the verses end in a major key when the title of the song is heard, as well as the song itself ending in a major key, the argument is settled.
-"And I Love Her" can be said to be in a major key.
+Since all of the verses conclude in a major key when the title of the song is heard, as well as the song itself ending in a major key, the argument is settled.
+"And I Love Her" can be identified as being in a major key.
 That's my story and I'm sticking with it!

-Lyrically the song can be described as "moon-in-June," or quite cliché for a love song.
-Keeping in mind that this was a jumping-off point for McCartney into ballad writing, his intricate sensitivity, such as that seen in his 1966 masterpiece "Here, There And Everywhere," was yet to come.
+Lyrically the song can be described as "moon-in-June," or a little cliché for a love song.
+Keeping in mind that this was a jumping-off point for Paul McCartney into ballad writing, his intricate sensitivity, such as that seen in his 1966 masterpiece "Here, There And Everywhere," was yet to come.

-The entire lyric was written as if the female in question was not present, relating the singer's feelings to a third party (or to all of us).
-This is the case throughout, except for the later-written bridge which is sung directly to his girl, as evidenced in the line "as long as I have you near me."
-It can be assumed that this was unintentional, since the bridge was hastily written in the studio and contained the only input from John Lennon in the writing of the song.
+The lyrical content was put together as if the female in question was not present, relating the singer's feelings to a third party (or to all of us).
+This was the case throughout, except for the later-written bridge which is sung directly to his girl, as evidenced in the line "as long as I have you near me."
+It can be assumed that this was unintentional, since the bridge was hastily composed in the studio and contained the only input from John Lennon in the writing of the song.

-As stated earlier, McCartney was quite proud of the simply stated lyrics in this song.
+As stated earlier, Paul was quite proud of the simply stated lyrics in this song.
 He also was quick to notice when his idea for the title of the song was used elsewhere.
-"Having the title start in midsentence, I thought that was clever," Paul mused in 1984.
+"Having the title start mid-sentence, I thought that was clever," Paul mused in 1984.
 "Well, Perry Como did 'And I Love You So' many years later.
 Tried to nick the idea.
 I like that."

-Little did Paul realize, credit for 'nicking the idea' should actually go to Don McLean of "American Pie" fame who actually wrote the Perry Como song.
-Also of note, is John's 1966 composition "And Your Bird Can Sing," which also has a title that starts in mid sentence.
+Little did Paul realize at that time, credit for 'nicking the idea' should go to Don McLean of "American Pie" fame who actually wrote this Perry Como song.
+Also of note, is John's 1966 composition "And Your Bird Can Sing," which also features a title that begins mid-sentence.

 Musicianship-wise, George gets the biggest nod for his simple-but-effective acoustic lead guitar work.
 After three days of practice in the studio, he came through well rehearsed and impressive, adding a classy touch to an intimate ballad.

-Paul deserves due credit for his melancholy vocal work which comes across with convincing sincerity.
-His bass work, while simplistic in comparison to what he's recorded even up to this point, is suitable to the occasion and was done simultaneously with his spot-on vocal delivery.
+Paul deserves due credit for his melancholy vocals that come across with convincing sincerity.
+His bass performance, while simplistic in comparison to what he's recorded even up to this point, is suitable to the occasion and was played simultaneously with his spot-on vocal delivery.

-Lennon holds down the rhythm quite nicely with acoustic guitar throughout.
-He strums somewhat urgently at times, such as during the last two measures of each verse, but this adds a nice quality that I'm sure we wouldn't want to do without.
-Ringo's obligatory bongo playing works nicely to create the perfect ambience for this delicate piece of music.
+John holds down the rhythm nicely with acoustic guitar throughout.
+He strums somewhat urgently at times, such as during the final two measures of each verse, but this adds a nice quality that I'm sure we wouldn't want to do without.
+Ringo's obligatory bongo performance works nicely to create the perfect ambience for this delicately impressive piece of music.

 United Artists "A Hard Day's Night" soundtrack album